 Create Your Own Dynamic Wallpaper

 The above websites will give you plenty of dynamic wallpapers to download, but what if they aren’t for you?
 If that’s the case, it’s surprisingly easy to make your own.
-All you need is an app called Dynpaper.
+All you need is an app called Dynaper.

 The app lets you drag and drop images to create wallpapers in the HEIC format that Apple uses for dynamic wallpaper.
 It will use either dates and times from the filenames or in the photos EXIF data to automatically suggest which images should map to which times of the day.